The Outfits You Should Wear if You Want to Fly in First Class

-The holiday season is almost here, and you will be flying back home for Christmas or just somewhere special in no time.
-Anyway, I bet you are already thinking what to wear to the airport.
+New year, new adventures, right?
+I bet you are already thinking about what to wear to the airport.
 Don’t worry I have you covered on this.
-Here are some chic airport outfits and my tips on how to dress like a fashion blogger to the airport and look like the one who sits in the first class.
+Here are some chic airport outfits and my tips on how to dress like a fashion blogger to the airport in 2020 and look like the one who sits in the first class.

 WHAT TO WEAR AND WHAT NOT TO WEAR TO THE AIRPORT

 I get a commission for purchases or clicks made through links in this post.

 Be sure to follow all of my tips and check them again in my entire airport style guide at the bottom of this post if you want to look like a fashion blogger at the airport.
-Also, if you are looking for a chic and fashionable airport outfit when flying home for Christmas.
+Also, check this post if you are looking for a chic and fashionable airport outfit when flying over seas in 2020.
 You certainly don’t want to land looking messy and wrinkled.

 OUTFITS YOU SHOULDN’T WEAR IF YOU ARE FLYING TO EUROPE OR EVEN HOME

 Cozy, but sloppy is not how you should look at the airport.
 Especially not when there are so many outfits that can make you look elegant and sophisticated frequent traveler who knows how to dress to be comfortable no matter how long lasts her flight.